 Victims of blunt trauma who meet certain triage criteria have been demonstrated to have improved outcomes when managed in a trauma center.
-Patients with Glasgow Coma Scale scores greater than 13, respiratory rates less than 10 or greater than 29, or patients who need ventilatory support warrant triage to a trauma center.
+Patients with a Glasgow coma scale score greater than 13, respiratory rates less than 10/min. or greater than 29/min, or patients who need ventilatory support warrant triage to a trauma center.
 Patients with two or more long bone fractures, crushed or pulseless extremities, amputations proximal to the ankle or wrist, pelvic fractures, paralysis, or depressed skull fractures warrant trauma center triage based on injuries.
 The mechanism is also important as victims of high-risk auto crashes, falls from heights, motorcycle crashes, and pedestrian accidents with significant impact should be managed in a trauma center.
 Elderly patients, pregnant patients, anticoagulated patients, and young children should be managed in trauma centers capable of providing specialized care.

 Mortality from trauma is declining for those who survive to reach trauma centers, representing improvements in resuscitation and management.
 A methodical approach that adheres to evidence-based guidelines for resuscitation and treatment is critical.
 Many traumatic injuries will heal with supportive care alone, while some may require surgery or interventional radiology for hemorrhage control.